matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

 endpoint](https://spec.matrix.org/v1.3/client-server-api/#post_matrixclientv3roomsroomidread_markers)
 as sometimes we only want to send `m.read.private`.

+The MSC proposes that from now on, not all things sent over `/receipt` are federated.
 Servers MUST NOT send receipts of `receiptType` `m.read.private` to any other user than the sender.
 Servers also MUST NOT send receipts of `receiptType` `m.read.private` to any server over federation.

 ## Security considerations